 However, the cost and sources of funding for the Project are estimates only; actual results will vary.
 OCPC is not in a position to guarantee any maximum price for the Project.

-If it becomes apparent that the Project cannot be completed for its estimated cost prior to Closing, the funds provided by Member-Investors will be returned to them.
+If it becomes apparent prior to Closing that the Project cannot be completed with the funding available, the funds provided by Member-Investors will be returned to them.

 C. Projected Amount of Energy to be Generated